 - the fact that not all policies and plans were required to give effect to the NPS at the time of the evaluation.

 The NPS will continue to be a component of the Government’s strategy for transitioning New Zealand to a low carbon economy.
 The main way it is doing this is by facilitating the development of renewable electricity generation projects in the regions.

 The Ministry of Business, Innovation and Employment monitors and reports on the proportion of electricity generated from renewable resources.
-The electricity generation and demand data are updated on on a quarterly basis, see the Electricity web page [Ministry of Business, Innovation and Employment website].

 Find out more

 Minister’s media release: Priority given to renewable electricity April 2011 [Beehive website]